Notifications are generally required to keep up with updates, but they can quickly become annoying if you don’t have control over them.

 Slack is a popular messaging app and the preferred business communication software.
 Slack functions similarly to a chatroom, allowing teams to communicate messages and files seamlessly.
 Slack notifications are designed to keep you updated whether you’re at work or on the move.
 We will set up Slack notifications to notify your team of any form-based survey results that receive.

 Now let’s get into how we can easily gather and send information from Baserow database to Slack using automation.

-Whether you want to manage team check-ins, communicate priorities and strategic plans to stakeholders, keep track of organization activities or track your hiring process, Baserow empowers you to digitize workflows, automate processes and improve business efficiencies.
+Whether you want to communicate priorities and strategic plans to stakeholders or track your hiring process, Baserow empowers you to digitize workflows, automate processes and improve business efficiencies.

 If you haven’t already, log in to Baserow.io.
-The first step is to create a group.
-To start with, we will set up a new group and add a database within the group.
-To create a new group:
+The first step is to create a workspace.
+To create a new workspace, select ‘+ Create workspace’ from the Baserow Dashboard page.
+Then click ‘Add workspace’